nightcrackle/sipra/README.md

 Everything runs locally.
 Your audio is never uploaded, because there is nowhere to upload it to: Sipra has no server and no account system.

+!!!!!
+READ THIS !!!!!
+There is an issue when adding a Music/Track for the first time.
+For this to work, load the first track, and when it stalls, add the same track again and CANCEL the first track.
+The second track and the following future tracks should go smoothly.
+!!!!!
+READ THIS !!!!!

 ## What it actually does well, and what it doesn't

 Read this before you decide whether Sipra is useful to you.